 My research efforts are focused on the origin and evolution of arc magma, the timing and longevity of geomagnetic polarity reversals recorded by lava flows, and Quaternary paleoclimate in the southern hemisphere.
 Current projects involve geologic mapping and sample collection in the field, geochemical and isotopic characterization of volcanic rocks and their phenocrysts, paleomagnetic analysis, and dating using 40Ar/39Ar or cosmogenic surface exposure methods.
 Technological advances now poise the 40Ar/39Ar dating method to revolutionize the timescale for Pleistocene and even Holocene volcanism.

-The Rare Gas Geochronology Laboratory under my direction houses equipment for both radioisotopic dating using 40Ar/39Ar methods and surface exposure dating using cosmogenic helium.
-The principal focus of research is on Quatenary volcanism.
+The WiscAr Geochronology Laboratory under my direction houses equipment for both radioisotopic dating using 40Ar/39Ar methods.
+The principal focus of research is on Quaternary volcanism.
 However, the versatility and precision of the 40Ar/39Ar geochronometer is being extended toward problems in structural geology, tectonics, sedimentary basin evolution, economic geology and petrology through collaboration with many Departmental and external faculty.

 Geoscience 610: Geochronology, Timescales, & Rates of Geological Processes